jocpae/VesselGraph/README.md

 e.g. to run GNN, one needs to use the following `python3 gnn.py --test_only --dataset DATASET_NAME`

 For the dataset name, we follow the OGB convention.
-For example, to run the BALBc_no1 whole brain with a spatial splitting strategy, and without edge features (edge attributes), use `python3 gnn.py --dataset ogbn-BALBc_no1_spatial_no_edge_attr`.
+For example, to run the BALBc_no1 whole brain with minimum radius labels, use `python3 gnn.py --dataset ogbn-BALBc_no1_pb_minRadiusAvg`.

 We also provide a memory-friendly alternative (a selected Region of Interest of the entire graph).
-To run the models on the selected region of interest, use `python3 gnn.py --dataset ogbn-node_vessap_roi3_spatial_no_edge_attr`.
+To run the models on the selected region of interest, use `python3 gnn.py --dataset ogbn-node_vessap_roi3_pb_minRadiusAvg`.

 If you are unsure what options are available, simply run the following command that will list all available datasets: